 If a Christian worships in a pagan setting by eating meat offered to idols, he shows solidarity with the demonic realm.
-The word “fellowship” means congeniality of mind, community of interest, things in common.
+The word “fellowship” means congeniality of mind, a community of interest, things in common.
 Fellowship with demons means to have things in common and community.
 Worship in non-Christian religions is no neutral activity but sacrifice to demons.

 You cannot drink the cup of the Lord and the cup of demons;

 Belief in the Lord and belief in other religions are mutually exclusive.
-The word “cannot” indicates the stark difference.
+The word “cannot” indicates a stark difference.
 The cup of libation poured out to the gods was a consecration to those gods.

 you cannot partake of the Lord’s table and of the table of demons.

 From God’s viewpoint, it is irreconcilable to participate in the Lord’s table and the table of demons (pagan festivals) because Christians would show solidarity with demons by doing so.
 The “Lord’s table” is the communion service.
 It denotes all that God provided for believers in Christ on the ground of His death.
-At the Lord’s table we remember the Lord’s death.
+At the Lord’s table, we remember the Lord’s death.
 People who belong to the Lord commemorate His death.

 Or do we provoke the Lord to jealousy?

 The third warning is against provoking the Lord to jealousy by dividing our loyalty between Him and something else.
 God does not tolerate competition, because He is absolute.
-Playing around with paganism or demonism or false religion will incur God’s discipline.
+Playing around with paganism or demonism, or false religion will incur God’s discipline.
 Idolatry is a rejection of the mutually exclusive truth of Christianity.
 We cannot two-time God.
 Legitimate jealousy is a good thing.
 God is always jealous of people who commit spiritual adultery with false religion.

 Are we stronger than He?